3.1 – Are you a trader or investor, or both?

 SL No. Slab Taxable Amount Tax Rate Tax Amount

-So the point here is that one needs to club the speculative business income with other income sources and identify the taxable amount.
-Once this is done, the tax has to be paid based on the tax slab one belongs to.
+So, the point here is that one needs to club the speculative business income with other income sources and identify the taxable amount.
+Once this is done, the tax has to be paid based on the tax slab to which one belongs.

 Non – speculative Business income